-First, you might consider the interest-earning BlueVine business checking account as a top alternative to NBKC.
+The interest-earning Bluevine business checking account is a top alternative to NBKC.

-If you’re looking for the branch access and variety of options that the NBKC business accounts are lacking, you might consider the Chase Business suite as one of your best alternatives.
+If you’re looking for branch access and a variety of options that the NBKC business accounts are lacking, the Chase Business suite is one of your best alternatives.

 Ultimately, with a sizable welcome bonus with their checking accounts and the options and accessibility of a traditional brick-and-mortar bank, Chase is a worthwhile alternative to NBKC for business owners who do most of their business in cash, as well as those who simply prefer in-person banking.

-At the end of the day, only you can decide which bank account is right for your business—whether an NBKC business checking account, savings account, or an account from another bank entirely.
+At the end of the day, only you can decide which bank account is right for your business.

-This being said, however, with two virtually fee-free, easily accessible, user-friendly accounts, there’s no doubt that the NBKC Bank business accounts can serve a variety of small business owners well.
+This being said, however, with two virtually fee-free, easily accessible, user-friendly accounts, NBKC Bank business accounts can serve a variety of small business owners well.
 In particular, the ability to deposit cash and the high APY of the Money Market account are standout features of these NBKC products in comparison to competitors.

 Ultimately, you’ll want to think about what features are most important to you and your business—fees, transactions, wires, cash deposits, etc.—and determine if NBKC (or any other bank) measures up to your qualifications.
 By comparing different business bank accounts to your established requirements, you’ll be able to find the option that’s best for your business.

 Randa Kriss is a senior staff writer at Fundera.